 Craig Dworkin is a poet, critic, editor, and professor at the University of Utah.
 He is the author of five books of poetry, including Motes (2011), The Perverse Library (2010), Parse (2008), Strand (2004), and Dure (2004).
 He has edited five volumes, including Against Expression: An Anthology of Conceptual Writing (2011) with Kenneth Goldsmith, The Sound of Poetry / The Poetry of Sound (2009) with Marjorie Perloff, and The Consequence of Innovation: 21st Century Poetics (2008); he is also the author of a critical study, Reading the Illegible (2003), Language to Cover a Page: The Early Writings of Vito Acconci (2006), No Medium (2013) and has published articles in such diverse journals as October, Grey Room, Contemporary Literature, and College English.
 He runs Eclipse, USA, an online archive of radical small-press writing from the last quarter century and is also a co-editor of ‘information as material’, an independent publishing imprint for experimental literature, UK.

 Professor Craig Dworkin was appointed as a Visiting Professor to the School of Art, Architecture and Design.
 With special thanks to The College of Humanities, University of Utah International Travel Grant and to our affiliate partner, the Laurence Sterne Trust for hosting Professor Dworkin as poet-in-residence at Shandy Hall for two weeks in March.
 Many thanks to the curator, Patrick Wildgust for his hospitality and generosity.
-Professor Dworkin delivered the following five lectures:
+Professor Dworkin delivered the following six lectures:

-Starting from Jacques Derrida’s theory of “archive sickness,” this lecture teases out some of the paradoxes involved in curating a digital archive of the avant-garde, and why such an endeavor is a theoretical impossibility and a practical necessity.
+Starting from Jacques Derrida’s theory of “archive sickness,” this lecture teases out some of the paradoxes involved in curating a digital archive of the avant-garde, and why such an endeavour is a theoretical impossibility and a practical necessity.
 Using media-specific analyses of selected literary artifacts, the talk proposes a law of conservation for the signification of materiality.

 Though known primarily for his sculpture and land-art, Robert Smithson was also one of the most important and innovative writers of his time, and he provoked and inspired fellow poets and novelists accordingly.
 This talk will investigate the literary responses to Smithson’s work, including texts by Vito Acconci, Clark Coolidge, Andy Warhol, Vanessa Place, and Jeremy Millar.